-- a. a place of management;

-- b. a branch;

-- c. an office;

-- d. a factory;

-- e. a workshop;

-- f. a mine, an oil or gas well, a quarry or any other place of extraction of natural resources;

-- g. a warehouse in relation to a person providing storage facilities for others;

-- h. a farm, plantation or other place where agricultural, pastoral, forestry or plantation activities are carried on;

-- i. premises used as a sales outlet or for receiving or soliciting orders;

-- j. an installation or structure, or plant or equipment, used for the exploration for or exploitation of natural resources; - k. a building site or construction, installation or assembly project, or supervisory activities in connection with such a site or project, where that site or project exists or those activities are carried on (whether separately or together with other sites, projects or activities) for more than specified months (generally 6 months). - (vi) Transfer Pricing provisions are applicable if - - (a) There is an international transaction between associated enterprises - (b) There is an international transaction between two enterprises and the transaction is not at arm's length price - (c) There is an international transaction between any two parties - (d) None of these
+- a. a place of management; - b. a branch: - an office; C. - d. a factory; - a workshop; e. - a mine, an oil or gas well, a quarry or any other place of extraction of natural resources; f. - a warehouse in relation to a person providing storage facilities for others; g. - a farm, plantation or other place where agricultural, pastoral, forestry or plantation activities are h. carried on: - premises used as a sales outlet or for receiving or soliciting orders; - an installation or structure, or plant or equipment, used for the exploration for or exploitation of natural resources; - a building site or construction, installation or assembly project, or supervisory activities in connection with such a site or project, where that site or project exists or those activities are carried on (whether separately or together with other sites, projects or activities) for more than specified months (generally 6 months). - (vi) (a) There is an international transaction between associated enterprises